Center for Social Justice Research, Teaching & Service

 Executive Director and Teaching Professor, Justice and Peace Studies

 Dr. Andria Wisler became the Executive Director of the Center for Social Justice in January 2013.
 She first joined Georgetown University in Fall 2008 as a Visiting Assistant Professor for the Program on Justice and Peace (JUPS) and served as Director of that program from January 2011-December 2012.
+She now is a full Teaching Professor of Justice and Peace Studies.
 Andria received her Ph.D. in Comparative and International Education and Philosophy from Columbia University and master’s in International Educational Development and Peace Education from Teachers College.
-Her research and teaching are in the fields of peace education, conflict studies, and international educational development, and her principal interest lies in the transformative potential of educational initiatives in post-conflict societies and for girls living in urban poverty.
+Her research and teaching are in the fields of peace education, conflict studies, and international educational development, and her principal interest lies in the transformative potential of educational initiatives in post/conflict societies and for girls/women.
 After graduating from the University of Notre Dame, Andria began her vocation within education as a school teacher at an independent school, the Cornelia Connelly Center (CCC), which serves girls of working class families of the Lower East Side, New York City.
 She served as an invited member of the Board of Trustees of the CCC for six years (2008-2014) and re-joined the Board in Fall 2022.
+She also serves on the boards of Girls Global Academy Public Charter School and YouthBuild Public Charter School, both in Washington, DC.

 At Georgetown, Andria has been involved in several campus initiatives and programs.
 She participated in the inaugural group of Doyle Fellows, a campus initiative on inclusion and diversity, the Engelhard Initiative, and in the Fall 2010 semester, Andria was a faculty-in-residence in Georgetown’s Alanya, Turkey study abroad/community living-and-learning program.
-Andria co-edited (with Celina Del Felice and Aaron Karako) Peace Education Evaluation (Information Age, 2015), a first of its kind resource of 20 chapters that reviews the trends and challenges in evaluation of peace education, presents case studies of programs around world, and offers ideas for methodological innovations.
+She serves with St. Louis University’s Vice President Rochelle Smith as co-chair of the Association of Jesuit Colleges and Universities (AJCU) commission on Justice and Reconciliation: Addressing the Legacy of Slavery and Oppression by Jesuit Institutions, and is on the inaugural steering committee of the Community Engaged Scholars and Practitioners Network (CESPN) of the Association of Catholic Colleges and Universities (ACCU).